-The graduate certificate in E-Learning Design and Technology moves beyond instructional design, which is the focus of the vast majority of programs related to distance education, to draw connections between instructional technology, media, universal design methods, and e-learning strategies.
+The graduate certificate in E-Learning Design and Technology focuses on building students' knowledge and skills in instructional design, multimedia, universal design for learning, and effective e-learning delivery methods.

 Acceptance to the certificate program requires that students have a conferred bachelor's degree from an accredited higher education institution.
 Students must have a 3.0 or higher GPA in order to earn this certificate.